uiuxarghya/uiuxarghya/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/uiuxarghya/uiuxarghya/main/.github/assets/wave.gif" width="30">

 I'm **Arghya Ghosh**, a full-stack software developer based in Kolkata, India.
 Currently pursuing B.Tech in CSE.
-Apart from 💻 coding, I also design websites and apps.
+I have a passion for crafting innovative digital experiences.
+Expertise in creating responsive and user-friendly web applications.
+Always eager to learn and collaborate, exploring new opportunities to grow and contribute.

 ## 🔧 Technologies & Tools